Manifest Artist Residency Award 2021/22

 Basic conditions for the program:*

-For the MAR, the public component includes opening the studio and hosting public guests during Manifest's nine exhibit receptions and nine preview events across the year, and for the SIR, the public component includes regularly displaying in-process and finished work in public spaces of the DC.
-For all residents, public components may also include possible instruction of courses (for pay), as well as possible (and optional) moderation of Open Life Drawing Sessions or darkroom lab times, artist talks, and documentary activities.
+For the MAR, the public component includes opening the studio and hosting public guests during Manifest's nine exhibit receptions and nine preview events across the year*, and for the SIR, the public component includes regularly displaying in-process and finished work in public spaces of the DC.
+For all residents, public components may also include possible instruction of courses (for pay), as well as possible (and optional) moderation of Open Life Drawing Sessions or darkroom lab times, artist talks, and documentary activities. *(These events have changed and evolved during the COVID-19 pandemic.)

 Manifest reserves the right to document the studio and works made during the residency, and to use images in program and organizational promotional material, including websites and publications, at any time.